hepaestus/ubuntu_club_notes/irc_concepts.md

 To create a less ephemeral irc presence you will first need to register your nickname.

-In ANY chat window enter the following command.
+In ANY chat window enter a command similar to this one below.

 ```irc
 /msg NickServ REGISTER YourPassword youremail@example.com
 ```

+##### Sidebar: Password Generation Help

-If you need help coming up with a good complex password Linux has a command for you called the `apg` command.
+If you ever need help coming up with a good complex password Linux has a terminal command for you called the `apg` command.

-Here is an example of the command in use, I *do not* suggest using one of these generated passwords this is just for clarity... :).
-This command below uses the `-m 30` flag to generate a password of 30 characters.
+Here is an example of the command in use, Note: I *do not* suggest using one of these generated passwords this is just for clarity... 😀.
+The ` apg` command below uses the `-m 30` flag to generate a password of with a minimum of 30 characters.
 You will want to save this password in your password manager if you use one, or else make not of it somewhere obviously.
 You will need it again soon.

+Example command and it`s output:

 ```bash
 $ apg -m 30